jadamsowers/trailhead/project-context.md

 - **Local Development**:
   - Backend and Postgres run in Docker containers.
   - Frontend typically runs locally (e.g., `npm run dev`).
+  - **Testing DB rule**: Always run integration and end-to-end tests against the project's PostgreSQL instance running in Docker.
+Do not rely on SQLite in-memory for integration tests that involve migrations, UUID columns, or Postgres-specific behavior.
+Use the containerized Postgres and ensure migrations are applied before running tests.
 - **Production**:
   - Backend, Postgres, Frontend, and Nginx reverse proxy all run in Docker containers.